scottbedard/nuxt-surreal-todo/README.md

 # nuxt-surreal-todo

-> *Note:* This scaffolding is not quite done, check back later

 A simple todo application using [Nuxt](https://nuxt.com/) and [SurrealDB](https://surrealdb.com/).
 To get started, install [Docker Compose](https://docs.docker.com/compose/install/) and run the following.

 ```bash